 - Drugs: : e.g., barbiturates, phenytoin; , NSAIDs, beta-lactam antibiotics (e.g., penicillins); , and sulfonamides

 - Immunizations (rare): e.g., after diphtheria, tetanus, influenza, hepatitis B vaccination

-- Acute onset, with progression from erythematous macules to papules to target lesions
+- Acute onset, with progression from erythematous macules to papules and vesicles to target lesions

 - Target lesions